zhaalys/zhaalys/README.md

-#Hi there
+# Hi there

 Just a dev who loves turning coffee into clean, functional code.
-I build things for the web, mobile, and occasionally the terminal.